The Leather Boys: Production

+Reception

-Critical reception
+Critical response

 Kinematograph Weekly called the film a "money maker" at the British box office for 1964 and in a review said the film was "an excursion into the coarse world of 'ton-up' boys and 'caffs' and how one young man's marriage never gets into gear.
 The story ... is sordid and at times very noisy, but the drama fades away to a weak, inconclusive conclusion".

-In Film Quarterly John Seelye said: "The attempt to use the cycles symbolically, and to jazz up the visuals in the race to Edinburgh, comes off lamely; it is only in the interiors, where he can play the characters against the seedy homeyness of working-class England, that Furie comes near a style".
+John Seelye for Film Quarterly wrote: "The attempt to use the cycles symbolically, and to jazz up the visuals in the race to Edinburgh, comes off lamely; it is only in the interiors, where he can play the characters against the seedy homeyness of working-class England, that Furie comes near a style".

 Variety reviewed the film as: "Salty mean-street melodrama, delivered with vigor that helps to disguise a flabby story-line."
 Peter Harcourt wrote in Sight and Sound: "By the end of the film we are left with the sense of having taken part in most personal experience.
 It is this personal quality, this sense of intimacy, which, finally, is the achievement of Sidney Furie as a director."
 Leslie Halliwell opined: "Sharply-observed slice of low life which now seems quite dated, the central figures no longer being of the ‘heroic’ interest given them at the time.
 Technically the film is tediously and fashionably flashy".

-The Radio Times Guide to Films gave the film 3/5 stars, writing: "Nearly 50 years on, it's almost impossible to see why this was once regarded as an unacceptably frank insight into the gay lifestyle.
+The Radio Times Guide to Films gave the film 3/5 stars, writing:

+"Nearly 50 years on, it's almost impossible to see why this was once regarded as an unacceptably frank insight into the gay lifestyle.
 Colin Campbell is so hopelessly out of his depth as the young newlywed wrestling with his sexual identity that not even the excellence of Rita Tushingham and Dudley Sutton can salvage what were intended to be powerful scenes.
 Sidney J. Furie's film is now something of a quaint period piece, full of techniques borrowed from the French New Wave.
 The end result is fussy and flash, but the wedding and the Butlin's sequences are priceless relics of 1960s life".

+Awards and nominations

 The film was nominated for a Golden Globe Award for Best English-Language Foreign Film in 1966, losing to the British romantic drama film Darling.